Hapag-Lloyd/terraform-aws-bastion-host-ssm/README.md

 }
 ```

-The bastion host will automatically start at 9 UTC and shuts down at 17 UTC every day.
+The bastion host will automatically start at 9 and shuts down at 17 every day (Berlin time).
 Depending on the `instance_type` you will save
 more or less money.
+Do not forget to adjust the timezone.

 ## Connect To The Bastion Host